CiscoTestAutomation/getting-started/source/quickstart/quickstartintro.rst

 Internal Cisco users
 ^^^^^^^^^^^^^^^^^^^^^

-.. tip:: Cisco members of the "pyats-notices" mailer list receive a notification about each release. :question:`Can external users be on this list?
-How does an internal user sign up to the notices?`
+.. tip:: Cisco members of the "pyats-notices" mailer list receive a notification about each release. :question:`How does an internal user sign up to the notices?`

 .. csv-table:: Upgrade options
     :header: "Upgrade option", "Use case", "Command"